HathorNetwork/rfcs/projects/evm-compatible-bridge/federator.md

 - Check the wallet balance has enougth tokens to melt.
 - Check that the amount to melt is equal to the amount crossed.

+Crossing tokens from Hathor to EVM (token native to Hathor):

+- This operation does not require the federation to send a transaction in Hathor, so the validations will be done in the smart contract.

+Crossing tokens from EVM to Hathor (token native to EVM):

+- Check that the transaction is a mint operation.
+- Check the wallet balance has enougth HTR to mint.
+- Check that the amount to mint is equal to the amount requested minus fees.

 Crossing tokens from EVM to Hathor (token native to Hathor):

 - Check that the token amount minus the fee is being sent to the destination address.
 - Check that the fee amount is sent to the admin address.
--

 ## Coordinator service

 The coordinator service will serve the function of the smart contract in the Hathor side.
-It will listen for transactions on the MultiSig wallet, keep a comprehensive persistent database so we do not process the same transaction twice and will gather signatures from the federation.
+It will listen for transactions on the MultiSig wallet, keep a comprehensive persistent database and will gather signatures from the federation.
 It will be started with the MultiSig wallet config but it will not be a participant of the wallet.

 During the startup we need to check all existing transactions on the MultiSig address, if the transaction was already processed we can safely ignore it.